 What to expect

 Traveling the Pamirs is not easy or comfortable to modern standards.
 Roads are in a bad state.
 Homestays are rudimentary.
 There is not enough food and energy to stave off hunger and cold year-round.
 Altitude sickness and landslides can mess up your plans.
-Hygiene is another issue: parasites can have you chained for days to a bed or toilet/bucket/hole in the ground.
+Hygiene is another issue: if you don’t watch out, parasites might have you chained for days to a bed or toilet/bucket/hole in the ground.

 People who get warm feelings around words like lonely, sparse or stark will enjoy this region immensely.
 A large, wind-swept plateau over 3000 m above sea level, it is always bitterly cold in Murghab.
 Just a few communities of Kyrgyz shepherds live in this land sea.
 Empty at first sight, the surroundings are surprisingly interesting for those who care to have a second look.

-You can visit attractive lakes, like meteoric Karakul, which recently became the site of the highest regatta in the world, attacked by extremist kite surfers.
+You can visit attractive lakes, like meteoric Karakul.
 There are some good trekking routes in the area, unpopular of course with more spectacular mountains so close.
 Camel treks, rafting and wildlife watching tours can be organized as well, and the area contains a surprising number of ancient relics to boot.
 Staying in the homes of the warm and traditional people who live here is a must.
 If you have the opportunity, milk a yak.

 On the western edge of the region, the territory shoots upwards with another 3 kilometers.
 Here lies apocalyptic Lake Sarez, under the auspices of Ismoil Somoni Peak (7495m) and the Fedchenko glacier (72 km).
 These extremities attract trekkers and mountaineers looking for a challenge.